Embedded Procurement Analytics: Architecture Guide for Procurement-SaaS Teams (2026)

 IV.
 White-Label Implementation

-White-labeling ensures dashboards appear native, not third-party.
+White-labeling ensures dashboards appear native to your procurement product, not third-party.

-What to Include
+What to include

 • Custom domain: analytics.yourcompany.com

-• Email alerts from your domain
+• Email alerts sent from your domain, not the analytics vendor's

 React example: